stadium-software/utils-body-variables/Readme.md

 # Setup

 ## Global Script
-1. Create a Global Script called "BodyVariables"
+1. Create a Global Script called "ApplicationVariables"
 2. Add the input parameters below to the Global Script
    1. Action
    2. Name